levincai/flyway-example/README.md

 # flyway-example
-An easy flyway setup for maven project
+An easy flyway setup for maven projects